mathspp/mathspp/pages/02.blog/04.pydonts/watch-out-for-recursion/item.en.md

             print_file_sizes(path)
 ```

-If you apply that function to a directory tree like this one:
+If you apply that function to a directory tree like this one,

 ```txt
  - file1.txt